AdityaMullick/dsc102-ucsd-public/src/README.md

 AWS_SECRET_ACCESS_KEY=...
 AWS_SESSION_TOKEN=...
 ```
 Fill in the blanks (placeholded by ```...```) with corresponding values. ```PID``` is your UCSD pid (e.g., a13230999) all in lower case.
 You can find the rest three AWS credentials from https://ets-apps.ucsd.edu/dsc102-custom-aws/?mode=env.
-Note this credential is only temporary.
+Note these credentials are only temporary.
 You will need to update this file if the token expires.
 To obtain a new token, simple revisit the url above.

 ### 2. Initialize assignment-related S3 buckets
 Use the following command to initialize the S3 buckets needed for this assignment: